portxchange/developer-documentation/receiving-data/event/event-api.md

-# Getting started: Receiving data
+# Getting started: Event API

 To receive data from PortXchange, Event API can be used.